youngkin/hugoblog/content/post/SunfounderGPIONotesRGBLED.md

 toc: true
 ---

 This is the second article in a series that explores GPIO programming on a Raspberry Pi 3B+.
 It is a supplement to the [Sunfounder RGB LED project](../sunfoundergpionotesled/).
 You can find the full series [here](../../categories/gpio).
+It explores the use of Pulse Width Modulation (PWM) to drive an RGB LED as well as how to control an individual's LED brightness.
 The code samples will be in Go and C.

 <!--more-->